dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

 Under each school year folder, we have created additional folders which organize our data holdings by type.
-Data types include our geodatabases (GDB folder), map documents that we create within ArcGIS Pro (Map_Docs folder), layer files that we also create in ArcGIS Pro and that are used to quickly add new symbolized layers within map documents (Layers folder), and our SchoolSite Pro Projections and Redistricting Plans which are stored under the SchoolSite Pro folder.
+Data types include our geodatabases (GDB folder), map documents that we create within ArcGIS Pro (Map_Docs folder), layer files that we also create in ArcGIS Pro and that are used to quickly add new symbolized layers within map documents (Layers folder), and our SchoolSite Pro Forecasts and Redistricting Plans which are stored under the SchoolSite Pro folder.